 - 5.gg.
-Emergency Fire Pump Engine.
-The facility utilizes/maintains a diesel powered fire suppression system for the ship grain loading and barge unloading leg.
-Engine Make/Model: Cummins / N-855-F Engine S/N: 48437 Engine Rating: 240 hp Year Built: March 1981 Fuel Usage: 12 gallons per hour Location: Dock - 5.hh.
 Ship Loading, Fugitive Emissions (existing).
-Any PM that is not captured by the pneumatic draw on the four grain loading spouts is released as fugitive PM, PM10, and PM{2.5}.
-Fugitive emissions from the ship loading system are subject to the NSPS since the ship loading spouts were modified after the date when the NSPS became applicable. - 5.ii.
+Any PM that is not captured by the pneumatic draw on the four grain loading spouts is released as fugitive PM, PM10, and PM2.5.
+Fugitive emissions from the ship loading system are subject to the NSPS since the ship loading spouts were modified after the date when the NSPS became applicable. - 5.hh.
 Paved and Unpaved Roads, Fugitive Emissions (existing).
-Fugitive PM emissions are caused by vehicle traffic, mostly trucks carrying screenings loadout, on paved roads and unpaved roads.
+Fugitive PM emissions are caused by vehicle traffic, mostly trucks carrying screenings loadout, on paved roads and unpaved roads. - 5.ii.
+Emergency Fire Pump Engine (existing).
+The facility utilizes/maintains a diesel powered fire suppression system for the ship grain loading and barge unloading leg.
+Cummins / N-855-F